jbirch/advent-rs/aoc-2022/README.md

   * I guess just take things as u32 and do whatever :shrug:
 * I have legitimately just written `.to_owned().to_owned()` to make something compile and it feels bad.
 * Part two is fucking asinine.
-* I can't be assed so it's getting the "type-hole" treatment.
+* I can't be assed, so it's getting the "type-hole" treatment.

 Day 04
 ------